Bedding

 Wash Your Pillow Correctly

 You should wash your pillows every six months, or twice a year.
 While it’s tempting to just toss your pillows in the washer and dryer without thinking about it, most pillows aren’t machine-washable or dryer-safe.
-Washing your pillow incorrectly can wear it down quicker and impact its structural integrity.
+Washing your pillow incorrectly can wear it down more quickly and impact its structural integrity.

 If you have machine-washable pillows, use a mild detergent and use the hot water setting.
 We suggest always washing two pillows at a time so the washing machine doesn’t overload.
 After the first wash, complete a rinse cycle (with no soap) to ensure there’s no leftover detergent.
 Depending on the size of your pillows, you may need to use a large, front-loading washing machine.